 Common Mistakes to Avoid

-They compress rapidly and offer little support. -
+- Using cheap foam mats: They compress rapidly and offer little support.

-- Stand dynamically — shift weight subtly, change positions.
+- Stand dynamically — shift weight gently; change positions.

 - Alternate between standing, sitting and moving throughout the day.